Mike-C-Sanders/Mike-C-Sanders-Algorithms/README.md

 - 3Sum Problem (updated with brute force method and a revised version using BinarySearch BigO of n^2Logn)
 - FizzBuzz
 - Shuffle Deck: using a deck of cards, created a shuffle algorithm to shuffle the deck.

+## Contribution & Future Development

+This repository should be active and on going.
+At this time it's primarily used as a personal log.
+If you'd like to contribute or provide feedback on a specific algorithm/datatype, please contact me first.